fabanc/SharpBoostVoronoi/README.md

 1. A very useful link about the wrapping Boost with CLR and C# here: https://grevit.wordpress.com/2015/07/03/boost-c-library-in-c-revit-api/
 2. A similar project to SharpBoostVoronoi in python: https://github.com/Voxel8/pyvoronoi

+##Limitations
+1. As much as the API works well with input dataset less than 250,000 segments, we seem to be hitting memory issues beyond that.
+See the PerformanceTesting projects in SharpBoostVoronoi and its read me to get more information about that.
+2. Giving that project out to use with real life GIS (Geographic Information System) data, we have notices some issues where the curves do no get drawn correctly.
+I am still working on creating a unit test that can reproduce those issues and then fix them.